AwalaApp/specs/rs003-key-agreement.md

 - There is no central server that can provide certificates or public keys for any node in Relaynet, but that is not necessary because peers always have each other's certificates.
 For example, a client-side application will be distributed with the certificate of the server-side endpoint, and similarly, user gateways could be distributed with the certificate of their relaying gateway (or provided by a trusted relayer in a cargo relay connection).
 - This protocol must be [tolerant to disruptions](https://en.wikipedia.org/wiki/Delay-tolerant_networking): Messages are most likely to arrive late, in batches and out of order, or they may be lost.
-- The Diffie-Hellman (DH) exchange can also be done with the traditional finite field approach to lower the barrier to adoption.
-In other words, this protocol still supports Elliptic Curve Diffie-Hellman (ECDH), but it does not require it.
+- This protocol is not limited to the X25519 and X448 curves.
+To lower the barrier to adoption, key exchanges with NIST curves (e.g., P-256) and finite field Diffie-Hellman (DH) are also supported.

 The end result is a key agreement and management protocol where ephemeral keys are rotated as the recipient acknowledges the receipt of the previous ephemeral key.